 \begin{enumerate}[(i)]

-\item \emph{Stochastic graph neural networks (Section \ref{sec:StoGNN})}: We define the SGNN as a similar layered architecture to GNN, but where stochastic graph filters are employed during learning.
+\item \emph{Stochastic graph neural networks (Section \ref{sec:StoGNN})}: We define the SGNN as a similar layered architecture to the GNN, but where stochastic graph filters are employed during learning.
 These filters account for the underlying topological variations in the node data exchanges to build random higher-level features in the graph convolutional layer.

-\item \emph{Variance analysis (Section \ref{sec:expper})}: We prove the variance of the SGNN output is upper bounded by a factor that is quadratic in the link sampling probability.
-By developing the concept of generalized filter frequency response over a succession on graphs, we conducted this statistical analysis by requiring no more than Lipschitz continuity of the frequency response function.
-The variance bound indicates also the effects the architecture depth and width as well as the nonlinearities have on the SGNN performance [Theorem \ref{theorem1}].
+\item \emph{Variance analysis (Section \ref{sec:expper})}: We prove the variance of the SGNN output is bounded by a factor that is quadratic in the link sampling probability.
+To conduct such analysis, we develop the concept of generalized filter frequency response, which allows for the spectral analysis over random time-varying graphs.
+We also put forth the generalized Lipschitz condition for stochastic graph filters, which generalizes the conventional Lipschitz condition used in the deterministic setting \cite{Fernando2019}.
+This variance analysis holds uniformly for all graphs, and indicates the effects the architecture depth and width as well as the nonlinearities have on the SGNN performance [Theorem \ref{theorem1}].

 \item \emph{Convergence analysis (Section \ref{sec:convergence})}: We postulate the SGNN learning problem that accounts for the graph stochasticity in the cost function.
-We develop a stochastic gradient descent algorithm for this learning procedure and derive conditions on the learning rate under which a stationary point is achieved.
-We prove the convergence rate is proportional to the inverse square root of the number of iterations [Theorem \ref{theorem2}].
+We develop a stochastic gradient descent algorithm for this learning procedure and derive conditions under which a stationary point is achieved.
+We further prove the convergence rate is proportional to the inverse square root of the number of iterations [Theorem \ref{theorem2}].

 \end{enumerate}